OWASP/wstg/document/4-Web_Application_Security_Testing/10-Business_Logic_Testing/07-Test_Defenses_Against_Application_Misuse.md

 - Blocked requests
 - Actions that log a user out or lock their account

-These may only be localised.
+These may only be localized.
 Common localized (per function) defenses are:

 - Rejecting input containing certain characters
 - Locking out an account temporarily after a number of authentication failures